NVIDIA/nv-ingest/docs/user-guide/developer-guide/kubernetes-dev.md

 ### Getting more logs from `skaffold`

-You may encounter an error like this:
+You could encounter an error like this:

 ```shell
 Generating tags...